Living Word Lutheran Church LCMS

 Being "Lutheran," our congregation accepts and teaches the Bible-based teachings of Martin Luther that

 inspired the reformation of the Christian Church in the 16th century.
-The teaching of Luther and the
+The teaching of Luther and the reformers

-reformers can be summarized in three short phrases: Grace alone, Scripture alone, Faith alone.
+can be summarized in three short phrases: Grace alone, Scripture alone, Faith alone.

-God loves the people of the world, even though they are sinful, rebel against Him and do not deserve His
+God loves the people of the world, even though they are sinful, rebel against Him and do not deserve His love.

-love.
 He sent Jesus, His Son, to love the unlovable and save the ungodly.

-The Bible is God's inerrant and infallible Word, in which He reveals His Law and His Gospel of salvation in
+The Bible is God's inerrant and infallible Word, in which He reveals His Law and His Gospel of salvation in Jesus

-Jesus Christ.
+Christ.
 It is the sole rule and norm for Christian doctrine.

-By His suffering and death as the substitute for all people of all time, Jesus purchased and won forgiveness
+By His suffering and death as the substitute for all people of all time, Jesus purchased and won forgiveness and

-God creates faith in Christ and gives people forgiveness through Him.
+creates faith in Christ and gives people forgiveness through Him.

 Our mission is simple.
 It’s God’s mission: Make disciples.
-Our official mission statement goes into just a
+Our official mission statement goes into just a little

-"Our goal is to give God glory by making disciples - as we go, wherever we go - by being a joyful, caring,
+"Our goal is to give God glory by making disciples - as we go, wherever we go - by being a joyful, caring, Christ-

-Christ-centered family of God."
+centered family of God."

 We recently celebrated the anniversary of the chartering of Living Word Lutheran Church as a member